eosantigen/devanet/OPENSTACK.md

 ## Test LDAP Connection

+Firstly, LDAP must be configured on the ldap container instance as per [this](https://github.com/eosantigen/devanet/blob/main/docker/domain/ldap/README.md)

 Try logging in as `eos.antigen` on domain `devanet` .
 It should say something like "_you have no permissions for this domain."_  .
 For this, login as `admin` under `default` domain and go to Identity -> Domains -> Set domain context (devanet) -> Manage Members -> it should be able to see the user `eos.antigen`.
 So now you should be able to log back as `eos.antigen`.

 ## CLI